Saturday Night Live: Broadcast

-NBC announced that the May 8, 2021, episode hosted by Elon Musk would be livestreamed on YouTube worldwide for the first time.
+Beginning in the 2021–2022 season, the show has been simultaneously broadcast live on Peacock.
+The show has also experimented with live broadcasts on YouTube, beginning with a 2021 Elon Musk-hosted episode.

 Delays

-The episode scheduled for October 25, 1986, hosted by Rosanna Arquette, was not aired until November 8 due to NBC broadcasting game6 of the 1986 World Series between the New York Mets and Boston Red Sox; the four-hour game entered extra innings (with the Mets overcoming a two-run deficit to win), causing that night's broadcast of SNL to be canceled.
-The show was recorded for the studio audience starting at 1:30a.m.
-Eastern Time and broadcast two weeks later with a jocular "apology" by Mets pitcher Ron Darling.
+The episode scheduled for October 25, 1986, hosted by Rosanna Arquette, was not aired until November 8 due to NBC broadcasting game 6 of the 1986 World Series between the New York Mets and Boston Red Sox; the game entered extra innings and ended at 12:32 a.m.
+Eastern, causing that night's broadcast of SNL to be canceled.
+The show was recorded for the studio audience starting at 1:30 a.m. and broadcast two weeks later, with Mets pitcher Ron Darling delivering a jocular "apology" as the cold open.

 The episode scheduled for February 10, 2001, hosted by Jennifer Lopez, aired 45 minutes late due to an XFL game.
 Lopez and the cast were not told they were airing on a delay.
 Michaels was so upset by the delay the episode was rerun a mere three weeks later.
-The fledgling football league ended up changing their rules in order to speed up play, and a deal was reached where the feed to future games would be cut off (if the episode is airing Live)whether the game had been decided or notwhen SNL started, so that no such incident would happen again.
+The fledgling football league ended up changing their rules in order to speed up play, and a deal was reached where the feed to future games would be cut off when SNL started, so that no such incident would happen again.

-The November 7, 2020, episode, hosted by Dave Chappelle (the first episode after 2020 presidential elections), began at 12:10a.m.
+The November 7, 2020 episode, hosted by Dave Chappelle, began at 12:10 a.m.
 Eastern after a Clemson-Notre Dame college football game went into double overtime.

+The October 12, 2024 episode, hosted by Ariana Grande, began at 11:35 p.m.
+Eastern due to a primetime college football overrun.
+It was the first overrun under a new rights deal with the Big Ten Conference in which games air regularly in the Saturday prime time slot on NBC.

+The October 18, 2025 episode, hosted by Sabrina Carpenter, began at 11:42 p.m.
+Eastern after a USC-Notre Dame college football game ran long.